9 Unusual Things to Do on Maui

 If it is Friday, it is time to party on Maui.
 Each week one of five towns (Wailuku, Lahaina, Makawao, Kiehi, and Lana’i) hosts a party for locals and visitors to explore the vibrant art scene.
 The Maui Friday Town Parties as they are known, highlight fantastic artists, great food, local vendors and music.
 It is a great opportunity to stroll through town before or after dinner and stop into one of the many local galleries.

-What do you thing are the most unusual things to do on Maui?
+What do you think are the most unusual things to do on Maui?